Can I Donate?

 - You can donate blood or platelets with a parent's permission and must have a signed permission slip.

-Spanish parental permission slip
+English Permission Slip and Spanish parental permission slip

 - You must weigh 130 pounds or more.